qinsoon/comment-env-vars/README.md

 **Required** The GitHub token to access the repo, such as `${{ secrets.GITHUB_TOKEN }}`.

+`pull_request`
+The pull request number to fetch comments from.
+If this is specified, the action will use this pull request number.
+Otherwise, it will use the pull request which triggers the PR.
+If `pull_request` is not specified, and the action is not triggered from a pull request, the action will fail.

 `default_env`

 The default environment variables, such as `FOO=a, Bar=b`.
 Comma-separated key-value pairs.
 If we do not find those environment variables in the comment,